 Celebrated abstract painter Robert Motherwell once stated, “art is an experience, not an object.”
 Experience an evening of dynamic works that explore color, texture, and motion in music, featuring the world premiere of a piano trio by Karim Al-Zand’s, commissioned by Musiqa.
 Gaze into the creative process as celebrated Houston artist Geraldina Interiano Wise creates a live painting in front of the audience alongside a musical performance.
 Works by Gosfield, Hartke, and Loiacono are also on the program.
 More »

 The MATCH Box 4

-- 1 complimentary guest pass to a performance of your choice
+- An evening with a friend: Get one complimentary companion ticket to a performance of your choice.

 - Easy, flexible exchanges: If you can’t make the performance, tickets can be exchanged, gifted to a friend, or converted into a tax-deductible donation!